rosalisf/bamazon/READme.md

 ### How to use

-1. In the SQl database, for example, the product Neon Genesis Evangelion: Platinum Collection, currently is at 322 in terms of stock.
+1. If you open the sql file in MySQl Workbench, for example, you can see that the product Neon Genesis Evangelion: Platinum Collection, currently is at 322 in terms of stock.

 ![Bamazon startup](https://github.com/rosalisf/bamazon/blob/master/bamazon_1.png)